abayomipopoola/abayomipopoola/content/blog/thinking-in-systems/index.md

 - **One-stock system**.
 In a one-stock system, there is a single stock influenced by one or more inflows and outflows.
 The bathtub analogy mentioned earlier is an example of a one-stock system, where the stock is the water in the bathtub, the inflow is water coming from the faucet, and the outflow is water draining away.
 This simple model helps convey the basic concept of stocks and flows and how they affect the stock’s accumulation or depletion over time.

   - Example: Using the bathtub model, the stock in this example is the water in the bathtub.
 The inflow is the water coming from the faucet, and the outflow is the water draining out.
-The system’s behavior depends on the balance between the inflow and outflow rates, which determine the water level in the bathtub.
+The system’s behaviour depends on the balance between the inflow and outflow rates, which determine the water level in the bathtub.

 - **Two-stock system**.
 A two-stock system involves two interconnected stocks, each influenced by their respective inflows and outflows.
 In this model, the outflow from one stock may serve as the inflow for the other stock.
 For example, imagine two interconnected bathtubs, where water flows from the faucet into the first bathtub (Stock A) and then drains into the second bathtub (Stock B) before finally draining out of the system.
-This model demonstrates how multiple stocks can interact and how the dynamics of one stock can influence the behavior of another stock within a system.
+This model demonstrates how multiple stocks can interact and how the dynamics of one stock can influence the behaviour of another stock within a system.

   - Example: Though not explicitly labeled as a two-stock system in the book, the predator-prey relationship is an example of such a system.
 In this case, the two stocks are the populations of predators and prey.
 The interactions between these two stocks form a feedback loop.
 When the prey population increases, the predator population benefits and grows, which then leads to a decrease in the prey population due to increased predation.
 This reduction in prey then causes the predator population to decline, allowing the prey population to recover.
 This cycle repeats itself, illustrating the interconnected nature of the two stocks and the feedback loops between them.

-Understanding one-stock and two-stock systems, along with their interactions and feedback loops, is essential for grasping the behavior of complex systems and managing them effectively.
+Understanding one-stock and two-stock systems, along with their interactions and feedback loops, is essential for grasping the behaviour of complex systems and managing them effectively.

 #### Feedback Loops